kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/roadmap-uses.md

 As outlined in [PR 241](https://github.com/kcp-dev/edge-mc/pull/241):
-- the C2P team maintains CRDs, APIResourceSchemas, and an APIExport for the policy and report resourcess;
+- the C2P team maintains CRDs, APIResourceSchemas, and an APIExport for the policy and report resources;
 - the workload management workspace has an APIBinding to that APIExport;
 - the EdgePlacement selects that APIBinding for downsync;
 - the APIBinding goes to the mailbox workspace but not the edge cluster;